Ert-Demir/Covid-Clicker/README.md

 # Covid-Clicker

-(Ironhack Game project with JS, HTML and CSS)
+(Ironhack Game project with Javascript, HTML and CSS)

 Covid Defender is a click-defender game where you play as a white blood cell inside a vessel fighting against the coronaviruses that are trying to invade the body.
 Your mission is to kill as many viruses as possible and defend the body from the virus attack.